SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 1. In the Docassemble playground, click on the **Folders** menu and select **Packages**.
 2. Scroll to the bottom of the page and click on the **GitHub** button.
-3. Select the branch you want to commit to, enter a commit message that describes the change you just made to the interview code, and click the **Commit** button.
+3. Select the branch you want to commit to and enter a commit message that describes the change you just made to the interview code.
+4. **Do not** click the **Install package on this server also** checkbox.
+5. Click the **Commit** button.

 That's it!
 Your commit should show up on GitHub!
 (If you get an error, check [these troubleshooting tips](#troubleshooting-commit-errors).)